 Director of Standards and Work Rules, ESCI

-Mr. David Wallis holds a B.S. in Electrical Engineering from Stevens Institute of Technology, and is nationally recognized as a preeminent expert in electrical safety standards and work rules.
+Mr. David Wallis holds a Bachelor of Electrical Engineering from Stevens Institute of Technology, and is nationally recognized as a preeminent expert in electrical safety standards and work rules.

 He recently retired after 40 plus years developing Occupational Safety and Health Administration (OSHA) electrical safety standards.
 Mr. Wallis directed the OSHA Office of Engineering Safety for the past 10 years, authored 10 OSHA safety and health standards and contributed to dozens of others.